gnuplot/gnuplot/win/README-Windows.txt

 --------------------------------------------------------------------------------

-The gnuplot team, September 2012
+The gnuplot team, December 2013